rah00l/rah00l.github.io/_posts/2017-08-18-setup-algolia.md

 ---
 layout: post
 title: Setup Algolia
-tags: [algolia, jekyll]
+tags: [Algolia, Jekyll]
-categories: Setup, Jekyll
+categories: Installation
 ---

 **Algolia** offering a web search product through a SaaS (software as a service) model.
 A powerful hosted search engine API, Algolia provides product teams with the resources & tools they need to create fast, relevant search.